royllo/explorer/README.md

 # Taro explorer

-Taro explorer allows you to search for Taro assets declared on the Bitcoin blockchain.
+Taro explorer allows you to search for Taro assets created on the Bitcoin blockchain.